supervisely-ecosystem/template-import-from-file/README.md

 Describe the type of data your app is importing e.g: images, videos, COCO, PascalVoc or any other data format.

-Describe an input file structure using examples.
+Explain an input file structure using examples.

 **Example:**